 What would the UK or America look like if we stopped all vaccinations?

 How would the conversation change if all vaccinations were safe, or safer?

 What about organic, adjuvant free vaccinations, is this a possibility?

 I want to open up the possibility of having an inclusive conversation, a meeting of minds, with our intention being to find middle ground for the good of humanity and our end goal to provide clear, impartial guidelines on vaccination for all parents all over the world.
 So that they can make an informed decision about what they are choosing for their children and be respected and autonomous in that decision.

 The Global Vaccination Summit

 A divisive topic, with so many deeply held opinions.

-The Global Vaccination Summit is coming in mid 2019.
-The free online event will present a balanced view of the contentious issue of vaccinations.
+The Global Vaccination Summit is coming now live.
+The free online event presents a balanced view of the contentious issue of vaccinations.
 Should we?
 Shouldn’t we?
 Why do the emotions run so deep?
 What does the science say?

 Katy Peters, presents the Global Vaccination Summit.